Going downhill as you age isn’t such a bad thing. Folks over the hill

 Sugarloaf and Sunday River sell discount day tickets to 65 and over.
 If savvy seniors go online to purchase two or more tickets, they save an additional 10%.

 Sunday River has an “Over 50 Club” with get-togethers season long; these skiers share the lifestyle and explore the mountain as a group.
-TThe Over 50 Club meets every Tuesday and Thursday from Jan.
-6 - March 25, except during holiday weeks.
+The Over 50 Club meets every Tuesday and Thursday from January through March, except during holiday weeks.
 The River also hosts a “GO50 Week” in mid January with lift and lodging deals for five nights lodging, lift tickets, a clinic, plus organized après social events, and a Sock Hop.

 New Hampshire’s Gunstock honors “Two For Mondays,” seniors can buy two lift tickets (non-holiday) .
 Gunstock also sells a 65+ Season pass for midweek, non-holiday use.